ministryofjustice/github-collaborators/README.md

 Manage MoJ GitHub external collaborators via code.

+## Requesting collaborator access

+If you want to allow access to an MoJ GitHub repository for an external collaborator, please raise a pull request making the required changes to the corresponding `terraform/[repository-name].tf` file in this repository.

+If you are not confident editing terraform code, you can [raise an issue](https://github.com/ministryofjustice/github-collaborators/issues/new?labels=Access+Request&template=access-request.md) to request access for a collaborator, and we will make the changes for you.

 ## Background

 Sometimes we need to grant access to one of more of our github repositories to people who are not part of the "ministryofjustice" github organisation.
 This often happens when we engage third-party suppliers to carry out work on our behalf.